Anti-Catholicism in the United States: Immigration

 Anti-Catholicism reached a peak in the mid nineteenth century when Protestant leaders became alarmed by the heavy influx of Catholic immigrants from Ireland and Germany.
 Some Protestant ministers said that the Catholic Church was the Whore of Babylon who is mentioned in the Book of Revelation.

+During the 1700s and 1800s, many states in the United States allowed non-citizens to vote.
+Anti-Irish Catholic sentiment and anti-German Catholic sentiment following the War of 1812 and intensifying again in the 1840s lead many states, particularly in the Northeast, to amend their constitutions to prohibit non-citizens from voting.
+States that banned non-citizen voting during this time included New Hampshire in 1814, Virginia in 1818, Connecticut in 1819, New Jersey in 1820, Massachusetts in 1822, Vermont in 1828, Pennsylvania in 1838, Delaware in 1831, Tennessee in 1834, Rhode Island in 1842, Illinois in 1848, Ohio and Maryland in 1851, and North Carolina in 1856.

 Nativism

-In the 1830s and 1840s, prominent Protestant leaders, such as Lyman Beecher and Horace Bushnell, attacked the Catholic Church, not just by accusing it of being theologically unsound, they also accused it of being an enemy of the government's values.
-Some scholars view the anti-Catholic rhetoric of Beecher and Bushnell as having contributed to anti-Irish and anti-Catholic pogroms.
+In the 1830s and 1840s, prominent Protestant leaders, such as Lyman Beecher and Horace Bushnell, attacked the Catholic Church, not just by accusing it of being theologically unsound, they also accused it of being an enemy of the nation's republicanism.
+Some scholars view the rhetoric of Beecher and Bushnell as having contributed to anti-Irish and anti-Catholic attitudes.

 Beecher's well-known Plea for the West (1835) urged Protestants to exclude Catholics from western settlements.
 The Catholic Church's official silence on the subject of slavery also garnered the enmity of northern Protestants.
 Intolerance became more than an attitude on August 11, 1834, when a mob set fire to an Ursuline convent in Charlestown, Massachusetts.
-However, Catholic cities such as New Orleans and St Louis, which were founded by French Catholics, did not see anti-Catholicism.
-Rather, Catholicism has always had pride of place in these cities which continues to the modern day.
-These cities as well as several other towns on the Mississippi River have always had a majority Catholic population.
-The minorities in these cities were English Protestants who came later.
-This is why the Catholic churches in these two cities are in the city center.
-The minorities in the cities were the WASPS who were often thrown out of power.
-Instead, Catholics ruled these cities.

 The resulting "nativist" movement, which acquired prominence in the 1840s, was whipped into a frenzy of anti-Catholicism which led to mob violence, the burning of Catholic property, and the killing of Catholics.
 This violence was fed by claims that Catholics were destroying the culture of the United States.
 Irish Catholic immigrants were blamed for spreading violence and drunkenness.
 The nativist movement found its voice in the Know-Nothing Party of the mid-1850s, a short-lived national political movement which (unsuccessfully) ran former president Millard Fillmore as its presidential candidate in 1856.

+Nativist, anti-Catholic movements continued with the American Protective Association of the 1890s.
+This movement began in 1887, in Clinton, Iowa, to discuss the recent electoral defeat of incumbent mayor Arnold Walliker, blamed on the organized efforts of Roman Catholics in the local organized labor movement.
+The Association denounced various politicians as Catholic-"controlled", and claimed credit for aiding Republican electoral victories of the period.